Characterizing Entropy in Statistical Physics and in Quantum Information Theory: Introduction

 We see several reasons to ``revisit'' the basic axiomatics.
-One is to ask for counterparts to Lieb-Yngvason's axioms for thermodynamic entropy and the second law of thermodynamics, \cite{LY98,LY99,LY00,LY03}.
-Then the development of quantum engineering, handling of nano-physics and emergence of quantum-information leads to a new interest in basic theories of entropy-like functionals, characterizing states according to their ``mixedness'', giving some kind of distance to the pure states.
-This characterization needs not a priori to be in relation to thermodynamics.
+One is to ask for counterparts to Lieb-Yngvason's axioms for thermodynamic entropy, \cite{LY98,LY99,LY00,LY03}.
+Another reason is that the foundations both of quantum mechanics and of thermodynamics are now seen in a new light, different from that of former times.
+Therefore, explanations of concepts by referring to our ``natural'' classical intuition, as in \cite{AFN74,O75}, seem questionable.